 - Hands-on investigative scientific research directed by MD Anderson faculty

-- Lectures designed to expand students' knowledge of scientific fields and medical disciplines
+- Lectures and workshops designed to expand students' knowledge of scientific fields and medical disciplines

 - End-of-program presentation of research projects